 - Physical control – When spending time in your garden or at the lake, make sure to leave leftover food covered.
 Wasps will be on the hunt for high protein food for their larvae, and any uncovered food is fair game.
 Wasps are also attracted to strong scents and sweet food, so try not to wear strongly scented body products or perfumes.
 Garbage must be placed in tightly closed containers until it can be thrown out.
 When spending time at the lake, avoid walking barefoot, especially in the late summer when wasps are more active.

-- Traps – Department stores and garden centers sell commercial wasp traps.
+- Traps – Some department stores and garden specialists sell commercial wasp traps.
 To increase their effectiveness, bait the traps with protein foods, like dog food, so that the wasps are trapped.
 Baited traps should not be positioned around play areas and other areas of high human activity.
 These types of traps can be useful for short term solutions, including during outdoor events.
 This draws wasps away from food-serving areas.

 - Nest removal – If the nest’s location does not present a health hazard, it’s better to leave it until November or December.
 You may then remove the nest and dispose it with little risk once it has been abandoned.
 If the nest must be removed when wasps are active, contact a professional exterminator.
 Without professional assistance, nest removal can be difficult and hazardous.